 Lack of Insulation: When your pipes are insulated, the temperature of your water is preserved.
 When it’s not, the effect can be pronounced.
 This is more often seen during the winter months when pipes freeze due to a lack of insulation.
 Properly insulated pipes can ensure you get hot water faster and prevent a burst pipe.
 Installing foam pipe encasing is a simple way to protect your pipes with minimal cost or labor.
 This foam insulation is often sold in an easy DIY kit and can be found in various diameters to fit almost any pipe size.

 Reduced Flow Fixtures: Environmentally conscious fixtures are installed in some homes to reduce water usage and as a cost-saving mechanism.
 These fixtures reduce the amount of water used, but they can also impact how long it takes for hot water to be delivered upon demand.
 Reduced flow fixtures still have the same rules as any other pipe, so any rested water must be emptied before hot water can be delivered.
 Because of the design of these fixtures, it will take longer for cold water to be emptied from pipes before hot water can be delivered.
 If low flow fixtures are to blame for lagging hot water delivery, replacing these showerheads or fixtures is the best solution.
-Customers can count on All City Plumbing to provide professional advice and quality products and services.
+Customers can count on All City Plumbing, Air & Electrical to provide professional advice and quality products and services.
 Call us today at (909) 552-7550 to schedule an appointment.